Analysis | As Trump reemerges, will the GOP find a way to move on without him?

 Some of these state and local party organizations have attracted ideological extremists for many years, causing some elected officials to keep their distance politically.
 Those past battles were mostly focused on conservative policies.
 Now they reflect a cult of personality around the former president.
 Loyalty approaching obeisance is now demanded of elected officials.

 Democratic pollster Geoff Garin found recently that, among all those who identify as Republicans, Trump’s favorability is 78 percent positive, 16 percent negative.
-Among core Republicans, those who say that are strongly Republican or “very conservative” Republicans, his favorability jumps to 92 percent positive, 5 percent negative.
+Among core Republicans, those who say they are strongly Republican or “very conservative” Republicans, his favorability jumps to 92 percent positive, 5 percent negative.
 Those core Republicans make up about 60 percent of the party.

-The C-PAC event reflects Trump in another important way — and highlights what the Republican Party has become under his tutelage.
+The CPAC event reflects Trump in another important way — and highlights what the Republican Party has become under his tutelage.
 Grievance and attack have replaced anything resembling an affirmative vision as the central messages.
 A party that once prided itself on being a party of ideas has slipped into victimhood, which has long been part of Trump’s playbook.

 For now, there is little likelihood that Trump’s hold on the party will weaken.
 Still, many Republicans — traditional conservatives, Never-Trumpers, donors, policy wonks and the like — privately say (or hope) that his grip could weaken over time.
 Trump faces ongoing legal investigations that yet could damage him.
 His financial empire is in rocky shape.
 The attack on the Capitol hurt him among some of those who had voted for him in November.

-Many Republicans who are looking to move on from Trump and some already are trying to plant seeds that will gradually turn the party away from the former president and toward a different future more akin to the party pre-Trump.
-“The rank and file of the Republican Party is in thrall with Trump today,” said one GOP strategist, who spoke on the condition of anonymity in order to assess the party.
+Many Republicans are looking to move on from Trump and some already are trying to plant seeds that will gradually turn the party away from the former president and toward a future more akin to the party pre-Trump.
+“The rank and file of the Republican Party is in thrall with Trump today,” said one GOP strategist, who spoke on the condition of anonymity to assess the party.
 “But the connection is weaker than the polls suggest.
 Time is going to march on.”

 But making that happen, as Harris noted, is a delicate proposition.
 “The challenge that you have is, there are some hard truths that the Republican base needs to hear and to accept,” he said.
 “But they’re never going to listen to you if they hate you.
 So how do you walk this line between maintaining credibility with the base while at the same time attempting to lead them out of the wilderness?”

-Republicans like Hawley and Sen. Ted Cruz (R-Tex.) seem intent on trying to echo the Trump message in hopes of inheriting his coalition should the former president decide not to run in 2024 or because of events he begins to fade as the dominant force in the party.
+Republicans such as Hawley and Sen. Ted Cruz (R-Tex.) seem intent on trying to echo the Trump message in hopes of inheriting his coalition should the former president decide not to run in 2024 or, because of events, begin to fade as the dominant force in the party.
 Those like Cheney have taken the opposite approach with outspoken opposition to a future GOP in which Trump is the major force.

 Senate Minority Leader Mitch McConnell (R-Ky.) is an example of someone trying to move the party from Trump and Trumpism while maintaining his standing within the party to be able to do so.
 The teeter-totter he has been riding since the election underscores the difficulty.